Science Advisory Committees

 The FSA’s Scientific Advisory Committees (SACs) gather scientific information and evaluate its relevance.
 This is to make sure that the FSA’s advice is based on the best and most recent scientific evidence.
 SAC members are appointed from a wide range of disciplines and include specialist academics, experienced practitioners and consumer representatives.
 The independent advice and support that SAC’s and the Joint Expert Groups provide is crucial to protecting public health and the interests of consumers

 The Food Standards Agency (FSA) Science Council is an independent expert committee, comprising a Chair and seven members.
 It provides high-level, expert strategic insight, challenge and advice to the FSA's Chief Scientific Adviser, the Board and executive on the FSA's use of science to deliver its objectives.

 The Advisory Committee for Social Science (ACSS) is an independent expert committee of the Food Standards Agency.
 It provides expert strategic advice to the FSA on its use of the social sciences including new and emerging methods, processes and systems to interrogate data, to deliver the FSA's objectives.
 Its purpose is to help FSA utilise these sciences and approaches to shape and deliver its strategic objectives and understand its impact.

 The Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) is an independent scientific committee that provides advice to the Food Standards Agency, the Department of Health and other Government Departments and Agencies on matters concerning the toxicity of chemicals.

 Set up in 1990, the non-statutory Advisory Committee on the Microbiological Safety of Food (ACMSF) provides expert advice to Government on questions relating to microbiological issues and food.
 The Committee provides advice in response to requests from the FSA and also on matters that Committee members themselves identify as important.

-The Advisory Committee on Novel Foods and Processes (ACNFP) is a non-statutory, independent organisation, comprising of scientists and specialist experts, who actively advise the FSA on matters pertaining to novel foods, genetically modified foods, traditional foods and novel food processes.
+The Advisory Committee on Novel Foods and Processes (ACNFP) is a non-statutory, independent organisation, consisting of scientists and specialist experts, who actively advise the FSA on matters pertaining to novel foods, genetically modified foods, traditional foods and novel food processes.